pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

-To switch costume, you can either explicitly say
+To switch costume, you can either give the costume name, like

 ``` python
 self.switch_costume("player-bat-wince.png")